ltebean/loaderjs/README.md

-loaderjs is simplefied javascript loader for learning purpose.
+loaderjs is a simplefied javascript loader for learning purpose.

 ##Usage